-Selenium: A very specific recommendation for Northern Europeans, as they may need to consume a selenium supplement or eat a Brazil nut daily.
+Selenium: A particular recommendation for Northern Europeans, as they may need to consume a selenium supplement or eat a Brazil nut daily.

-In addition, Dr. Greger has a free mobile phone app called the Daily Dozen, which is a great reminder of what (and how much) we should strive to eat each day.
+Besides, Dr. Greger has a free mobile phone app called the Daily Dozen, which is an excellent reminder of what (and how much) we should strive to eat each day.

 This is the heart attack-proof diet.